hi-primus/optimus/README_for_devs.md

 wintools.exe chmod 777 c:\tmp\hive

 ## Processing CSS

-To add and external CSS file to the templates html as inline CSS
+To recreate the templates you need to inline the CSS.

-- Install NodeJS
+First go to https://nodejs.org and download and install nodejs

-Go to https://nodejs.org and download and install Node JS
+From the optimus repo in the terminal:

 - Run `npm install`
 - Run `node inlinecss.js`